Modern cities, symbolisms and mythos and all, at Light to Night Festival 2020.

 Thanks to creative placement and variations in length, no two spots offer the same view too – an experience made more delightful by the changing colours.

-This massive installation was truly, in every way, a joy to appreciate.
+This massive installation was truly, in every way, a joy to experience.

 On another note, I regretted not bringing my super-wide lens with me.
-My 17mm just couldn’t do sufficient visual justice to it.
+My 17mm just couldn’t do sufficient visual justice to this great floating cityscape.